hackerschoolmty/Rails101/03/exercises.md

 - As a user
 	- I have access to all CRUD products operations
 	- I have access to all CRUD users operations
-	- I can activate or inactivate products
+	- I can activate or deactivate products
 	- I can create orders
 	- I can see the detail of an order (total, number of line items, etc)
 	- I can only see orders that I've created